POMERANIAN RESIDENCE

 12 months of peace of mind

 At Pomeranian Residence, we go beyond standard guarantees.
 While many other breeders and intermediaries offer only a 6-month warranty, our warranty conditions extend over a full 12 months.
-This warranty is determined by the terms in the Petsecur insurance, a leading pet insurer.

 Hereditary conditions and more